 We then use the residual $\epsilon{fkd}$ to estimate the parameters of sales distribution F().
 Using the ML approach and the assumption that $\epsilon{fkd}$ is normally distributed, we estimate the variance of 2.14 with a standard error of 0.002 and the mean equal to 0 by construction.
 Figure 9 compares the estimated theoretical distribution and the actual distribution of the log-sales.
 While the log-normal distribution slightly underestimates the thickness of the left tail, it is otherwise able to approximate the empirical distribution of log sales fairly accurately.
-We use the estimated distribution to simulate sales data for each exporter at a destination which we use to study the relationship between the simulated log-ratio and country-level variables that measure competition at the destination.
+We use the estimated distribution to simulate sales data for each exporter at a destination and compare the patterns that arise to those that we observe in the data.